learn-co-curriculum/js-and-the-web/readme.md

 }
 ```

-We'll spend the next few sections breaking down all of the components involved in the above section. **You won't understand everything here, but you will soon!** For now, let's just go briefly explain what each chunk of code does.
+We'll spend the next few sections breaking down all of the components involved in the above section. **You won't understand everything here, but you will soon!** For now, let's briefly explain what each chunk of code does.
 By doing so, we can get a better sense of what exactly we mean when we say Javascript adds behavior to our HTML.